will17cr/lanamme/README.md

 # Lanamme scripts

-Repository with different python and ipython scripts done to get LanammeUCR documents metadata from DSpace repository and store it in spreadsheet as source for a visualization tool (like LookerStudio, Tableau, others).
+Repository with different python and ipython scripts for getting LanammeUCR documents metadata from DSpace repository and store it in spreadsheet as source for a visualization tool (like LookerStudio, Tableau, others).

 ## Script actions: